Art and emotion: Venting

 Venting through art is the process of using art to attend to and discharge negative emotions.
 However, research has shown venting to be a less effective method of emotional regulation.
 Research participants asked to draw either an image related to a sad movie they just watched, or a neutral house, demonstrated less negative mood after the neutral drawing.
 Venting drawings did improve negative mood more than no drawing activity.
 Other research suggests that this is because analyzing negative emotions can have a helpful effect, but immersing in negative emotions can have a deleterious effect.

 Distraction

-Distraction is the process of creating art to oppose, or in spite of negative emotions.
+Distraction is the process of creating art in response to or despite negative emotions.
 This can also take the form of fantasizing, or creating an opposing positive to counteract a negative affect.
-Research has demonstrated that distractive art making activities improve mood greater than venting activities.
-Distractive drawings were shown to decrease negative emotions more than venting drawings or no drawing task even after participants were asked to recall their saddest personal memories.
+Research has demonstrated that distractive art-making activities improve mood more than venting activities.
+Distractive drawings were shown to decrease negative emotions more than venting drawings or no drawing task, even after participants were asked to recall their saddest personal memories.
 These participants also experienced an increase in positive affect after a distractive drawing task.
 The change in mood valence after a distractive drawing task is even greater when participants are asked to create happy drawings to counter their negative mood.